-At Massachusetts General Hospital, the Department of Medicine categorical, primary care, global medicine and preliminary year residency training programs provide intensive exposure to the practice of internal medicine and prepare graduates for a wide variety of careers in medicine.
+At Massachusetts General Hospital, the Department of Medicine categorical, primary care and preliminary year residency training programs provide intensive exposure to the practice of internal medicine and prepare graduates for a wide variety of careers in medicine.

 The Categorical Program and the Primary Care Program are three-year programs that provide core clinical training in internal medicine and meet the requirements of the American Board of Internal Medicine (ABIM).
 Completion of either program qualifies the candidate as board-eligible in internal medicine.
 The principal difference between Mass General’s Categorical and the Primary Care Programs is the amount of time allocated to training and education in the ambulatory setting.
 Candidates may apply to any or all of our programs, but will complete one.